scipy-conference/scipy_proceedings/papers/jonathan_jacky/pymodel_scipy2011.rst

 each action argument).
 Therefore this protocol can be modeled by a *finite state machine* (FSM), which can be represented by a graph where the edges represent actions and the nodes represent states (Figure :ref:`abp`).
-Every allowed trace can be obtained by tracing paths around this graph.
+Every allowed trace can be obtained by traversing paths around this graph.
 In the figure, some of the nodes have doubled borders.
 These are the *accepting states* where traces are allowed to stop.
 A trace that stops in a non-accepting state is forbidden.
-If not accepting states are specified, all states are considered accepting states.
+If no accepting states are specified, all states are considered accepting states.

 .. figure:: abp.pdf